-The fourth wave of interviews for the European Criminology Oral History Project (ECOH) took place during the ESC conference in Ghent.
-The following twenty-two interviews, which were conducted in Muenster (2016), Cardiff (2017) and Sarajevo (2018), are already available in the YouTube channel of the European Society of Criminology:
+The fourth wave of interviews for the European Criminology Oral History Project (ECOH)—conducted during the ESC conference in Ghent in 2019—are now online and can be watched on the ESC’s YouTube channel.
+This means that, currently, the following 27 interviews, which were conducted in Muenster (2016), Cardiff (2017), Sarajevo (2018) and Ghent (2019), are available:

 Christopher Birkbeck, interviewed by Gary LaFree;